 Once this system is in place, maybe we can start getting clever with personalisation and create curated content per attendee.
-This could open up new collaboration channels and enable things like co-creation of content, maybe even with speakers.
-Maybe speakers could use the event to find early adopters of patterns and explore further use cases?
+This could open up new collaboration channels and enable things like the co-creation of content, maybe even with speakers.
+Maybe speakers could use the event to find early adopters of patterns and explore further use cases.
 Not a primary need, but an example of how we can think ahead.

 There are a few things to point out, as we close out.